Fertility issues for men

 Storing sperm (sperm banking)

 Storing sperm, also known as sperm banking, is the preservation of sperm by freezing.
-Rotunda IVF at the Rotunda Hospital in Dublin provides a service where these samples can be frozen and stored.
+SIMS IVF provides a service where these samples can be frozen and stored.
 Other private fertility clinics also exist.

 The frozen sperm can be used at a later date for artificial insemination or other assisted reproduction techniques such as in vitro fertilisation (IVF).